Vince Evans: College career

+In 2022, Evans was inducted into the Rose Bowl Hall of Fame.

-Pro career
+Professional career

+Chicago Bears

-In 1977, the Bears selected Evans in the 6th round of the draft.
-Evans was the fourth player drafted by the Bears, behind tackle Ted Albrecht, defensive back Mike Spivey, and tight end Robin Earl.
+In 1977, the Bears selected Evans in the sixth round of the draft with the 140th overall pick.
+He was the fourth player drafted by the Bears, behind tackle Ted Albrecht, defensive back Mike Spivey, and tight end Robin Earl.
 Evans made the team as a back-up behind Bob Avellini.
 Evans did not attempt a pass his rookie season.
-Instead, he was initially used as a kick returner.
-The Bears, under head coach Jack Pardee went 9-5 and made the playoffs.
+Instead, he was initially used as a kick returner, returning 13 kicks for 253 yards.
+The Bears, under head coach Jack Pardee went 9–5 and made the playoffs.
 However, they were crushed by the Dallas Cowboys 37–7.

-Evans finally attempted his first NFL pass in 1978, coming off the bench late in a 40-7 blow out loss to the San Diego Chargers.
+Evans finally attempted his first NFL pass in 1978, coming off the bench late in a 40–7 blowout loss to the San Diego Chargers.
 Both Avellini and Mike Phipps were ineffective against the Chargers.
-Evans only completed one of three passes with one interception.
-The following season, under new head coach Neil Armstrong, the Bears went 10–6, with Evans getting a chance as a starter.
-However, he went 0–3.
+Evans did not see much action in 1978 either, but he did throw passes that season (three, with one being an interception).
+In 1979 under new head coach Neill Armstrong, the Bears went 10–6.
 Avellini lost his starting job to Phipps and Evans was soon promoted ahead of Avellini.
-In 1980, Evans was a starter for 10 games, going 5-5 during the stretch.
-One of those games was the infamous Thanksgiving game in which the Bears won in overtime when running back Dave Williams returned the opening kickoff in overtime 95 yards for a touchdown.
-It was Evans himself that had tied the game when he scored on a four-yard run.
-However, the Bears missed the playoffs and finished 7–9.
-In 1981, Evans started all sixteen games.
-He threw for 2,354 yards, eleven touchdowns and twenty interceptions.
-When he became the starter, Evans became the first African-American quarterback to start for the Bears in franchise history.
-The Bears continued to slump, despite having all-pro Walter Payton in the backfield.
-At the end of the season, Armstrong was fired and the Bears hired Mike Ditka.
+In week two against the Vikings, Evans came into the game in a game where both Phipps and Avelini were used.
+Evans went 4-of-7 for 88 yards and threw his first ever touchdown pass to James Scott.
+Evans was tapped to start the next three games of the season, making him the first African American to start a game for the Bears at quarterback.
+The Bears lost all three of his starts and Evans didn't play the rest of the year.
+In total, he went 32-of-63 with 508 yards for four touchdowns and five interceptions.